Uganda Electricity Transmission Company Limited: Power loss reduction

 To reduce electricity transmission losses in the country, UETCL has borrowed US$100 million (UGX:337 billion) from Exim Bank of China to construct four mega substations.
 The installations will feed the industrial parks at Luzira, Namanve, Mukono, and Iganga.
 The work also involves construction of 38 km of 132 kilovolt transmission lines.
 The work was expected to be complete in 2019.

-Controversy

-In March 2022, the company chairman at that time, Peter Ucanda resigned, citing bad Ugandan media coverage of him personally and of the company.
-About one month later, the parent Ministry of Finance, Planning and Economic Development fired the entire seven-person board, save for one member, the company secretary.
-Reasons cited for the dismissals include alleged "fraud and abuse of office at the company".
-A new board of directors has been appointed but had not been sworn in yet as of 29 April 2022.